scs-kno/efinix-dagger/README.md

 dagger call efinity-get --token=file://.token  -o outflow
 ```

 All rights reserved where indicated.
-Otherwise MIT, re-use at will.
+Otherwise re-use at will.